‘An easy choice’: Inside Biden’s decision to go it alone with Democrats on coronavirus relief

 Sen. Mitt Romney (R-Utah) at one point gave a poster-board presentation arguing against additional funding for state and local governments — another moment, White House aides say, when Klain shook his head.

 “While [Biden] didn’t fully accept it, he took the time to really understand the issue and didn’t shut down,” Capito said.
 “And I think that’s what we were amazed at, that he was just very engaged with it.
 And I don’t think it was some kind of an exercise that he was going through just so he could check the box.
-If that was the case, we’ve been out there in 45 minutes.”
+If that was the case, we’d have been out of there in 45 minutes.”

 But if some moderate Republicans don’t fully trust that Biden is serious about pursuing bipartisanship, many Democrats fear that in his eagerness to work with Republicans, the president will cede too much to the opposition.
 There is also concern among some White House aides that Sen. Joe Manchin III (D-W.Va.) — a moderate from a state that Biden lost by nearly 40 points — will successfully push Biden to lower the overall price tag of the bill.